dsc-courses/dsc106-2025-sp/projects/project3peer.md

 2. I wish the author had simply left out the option to choose between genders with the dropdown menu.
 From the title and subtitle, it seems like the focus is on how estrus affects the core body temperature of female mice.
 This change would make the visualization less cluttered.

 3. I wish there was more of a compelling story.
-When comparing estrus and non-estrus, the author could annotate points of the visualization where the difference is very large and very small so that the reader's attention is immediately drawn to the interesting pattern.
+When comparing estrus and non-estrus, the author could annotate points of the visualization where the difference is very large and very small, so that the reader's attention is immediately drawn to the interesting pattern.

 ```